-Theologians are increasingly recognizing, however, that as religious practitioners, none of us ever sees or experiences things in a neutral or atheological way; put simply, pastoral experiences are always already theological.
-Indeed, the ways in which we have pastoral - or any religious - experiences are already shaped by our prior conscious and unconscious, implicit and intuitive, theological (not to mention also political, social, etc.) commitments.
+The second problem with this model is that it's not even how Christian theologians tend to think about theology and practice anymore.
+Christian theologians are increasingly recognizing that, as religious practitioners, none of us ever sees or experiences things in a neutral or atheological way; put simply, spiritual/pastoral/ministry/etc. experiences are always already theologically laden or, better, they already produce theological values, insights, beliefs, as well as continued theological practice.
+Any spiritual or religious experience any of us has is culturally located and, by extension, is already shaped by our prior conscious and unconscious, implicit and intuitive, theological (not to mention also political, social, etc.) commitments.
+Every spiritual experience also contributes to the ongoing production of those same commitments.

-So what does this mean for the practice of theological reflection?
+So what does this mean for spiritual/religious/theological reflective practice?

-It means we need to acknowledge the messy dimensions of religious and pastoral experience!
+It means we need to acknowledge the messy dimensions of our relational, spiritual and pastoral experiences!
 It means that we both recognize that we can never find definitive answers to our deeper theological questions and that we have to keep trying to articulate preliminary answers nonetheless.
-It means that we will most often be left somewhat unsatisfied by our theological activity, but that our dissatisfaction will stimulate our desire to pursue the goods of our own religious traditions more fully.
+It means that we will most often be left somewhat unsatisfied by our theological activity, but that our dissatisfaction will stimulate our desire to pursue the goods of our own religious traditions and spiritual practices more fully.
+It also means that we have a lot to learn from each other!